virevolai/logos-shift-client/README.md

 You can also do this yourself for free.
 LogosShift is the simplest and best way to do this for hackers.

+Pssst: Can do this for any API, not just LLMs

 ## Key Feature